matloff/TidyverseSkeptic/README.md

 [My bio is here.](http://heather.cs.ucdavis.edu/matloff.html) Specifically in terms of R, I've been an R user and developer since near the beginning, having used R's predecessor S before that.
-I've published several books that use R, and am currently (2019) the Editor-in- Chief of the *R Journal*.
+I've published several books that use R, and am currently (2019) the Editor-in-Chief of the *R Journal*.
+(Hadley is a former EiC on the journal.)

 # dplry vs. data.table